-The Quarterback (also referred to as the Principal Accountable Provider, or PAP) is the provider deemed to be in the best position to influence the quality and cost of care for a patient during a GI hemorrhage - here, the facility where the GI hemorrhage was treated.
-The contracting entity of the facility where the GI hemorrhage is ultimately treated will be used to identify the Quarterback.
+The Quarterback (also referred to as the Principal Accountable Provider, or PAP) is the provider deemed to be in the best position to influence the quality and cost of care for a patient during a perinatal episode - here, the clinician or group who performed the delivery.
+The contracting entity or tax identification number of the professional trigger claim will be used to identify the Quarterback.